bdist/notebook/README.md

 jupysql to run SQL in Jupyter/IPython via a %sql and %%sql magics.

-sql-language-server offers autocompletion, error/warning notifications, and other editor support.

 python-lsp-ruff a linter plugin for pylsp based on ruff.

 ## Credits